andreasbm/web-config/README.md

 ## ❯ Step 7 - Add start and build scripts to `package.json`

-Here an example on what scripts you could add to your `package.json` file.
+}Here an example on what scripts you could add to your `package.json` file.

 ```
 {